NGLPteam/wdp-client/README.md

 The components are separated out into these folders:

-- `/atomic/` - small resuable components such as links, buttons, and inputs
+- `/atomic/` - Small, reusable components such as links, buttons, and inputs.
+Should not be tied to any particular routes, models, or other api data.
-- `/auth/` - shared authentication components
+- `/auth/` - Shared authentication components
-- `/dynamic/` — components that make run-time API requests and are rendered client-side.
+- `/composed/` - Larger, reusable composed components such as page layouts.
+Can be tied to api data structures.
-- `/factories/` - mapped components with shared props, such as icons
+- `/factories/` - Mapped components with shared props, such as icons
-- `/layout/` - small reusable layout components such as grids and cards
+- `/layout/` - Small reusable layout components such as grids and cards
-- `/global/` - composed, app wide components
+- `/global/` - Composed, app wide components, that are visible on every page
-- `/scaffolding/` - a temp folder for the original scaffolding components
+- `/scaffolding/` - A temp folder for the original scaffolding components
-- `/views/` - composed components specific to routes
+- `/views/` - Composed components specific to routes.
+These components can fetch data.
-- `/svgs/` - svgs, such as icons and logos
+- `/svgs/` - Svgs, such as icons and logos

-Folders are lower case if they contain a collection of components, and camcel case if they contain one component.
+Folders are lower case if they contain a collection of components, and camel case if they contain one component or a component with parent/child relationships, such as `MainNav` and `MainNav.Item`.
+Components can be grouped into sub folders, ie `/atomic/buttons/` and `/composed/entities/`, but further nesting should be avoided.

 Folders that contain many components should have an `index.ts` file with default exports.
 Single components should be in a camel cased folder, with an index, stories, and styles file (if applicable).
 For example:

 ```
 components/global/MainNav